hansbuehler/deephedging/README.md

 Deep Hedging was developed using Tensorflow 2.7 on Python 37.
 The latest version seems to run with TF 2.6 on Python 3.6 as well.
 Check version compatibility between TensorFlow and Python [here](https://www.tensorflow.org/install/source#cpu).
 The main difference is that TF before 2.7 expects tensors of dimension (nBatch) to be passed as (nBatch,1).

-Deep Hedging uses tensorflow-probability which does <i>not</i> provide a robust dependency to the installed tensorflow version.
+Deep Hedging uses tensorflow-probability which does _not_ provide a robust dependency to the installed tensorflow version.
 If you receive an error you will need to make sure manually that it matches to your tensorflow version [here](https://github.com/tensorflow/probability/releases).

-In your local environment:
+In your local environment use

         pip install cdxbasics "tensorflow>=2.6" "tensorflow-gpu>=2.6" tensorflow_probability==0.14

-Here is a stub which you may want to put ahead of any notebook you use (*)
+Type this into your notebook:

         import tensorflow as tf
         import tensorflow_probability as tfp # ensure this does not fail